-Let’s say you find some incredible development opportunities, but don’t want to incorporate it into existing training programs.
-Maybe the resource doesn’t fit nicely into one of your existing programs or maybe you want to encourage people to take advantage of the opportunity outside of work.
+Let’s say you find some incredible development opportunities, but don’t want to incorporate them into existing training programs.
+Maybe the resource doesn’t fit nicely into one of your existing programs.
+Or maybe you want to encourage people to take advantage of the opportunity outside of work.

 External (optional) development opportunities are a great way to maintain team engagement with your mission, especially during these unprecedented times.

-While your staff members are implementing social distancing into their daily lives and working from home, they may be searching for new opportunities to fill their newfound additional time.
+Your staff members are implementing social distancing into their daily lives and working from home.
+They may be searching for new opportunities to fill their newfound additional time.
 Sponsoring external opportunities is a great solution.
 This is how it works:

 - You’ll find a book, an online course, or another professional development resource applicable to your team.
 Make sure it’s within the price range so you can sponsor as many as who want to participate in the program (or ask to see if there’s a group rate).